But when is it blog time?

 Has anyone monetized a blog yet?
 I mean, does anyone actually make money or earn a living at it.

-John Battelle's excellent book "The Search" I've met John, he's a very smart guy and certainly knows a thing or two about blogging.
+I'm in the middle of John Battelle's excellent book "The Search" I've met John, he's a very smart guy and certainly knows a thing or two about blogging.
 He damn near invented it, I think.
 But I wonder if he earns a living from it?

 Certainly, many people like myself in this industry would have to use company dollars to spend time blogging.
 How many companies are happy with staff blogging on their time?